ADMIN-INTELLIGENCE-GmbH/CheckMK/notifcations/README.md

 1. Hostname of your ntfy.sh-Server.
 It needs to be accessible via HTTPS.
 2. Channel name created within your ntfy.sh server
 3. URL to your monitoring system (only the part before the first "/")
+4. *(optional)* username for basic auth
+5. *(optional)* password for basic auth, without special characters (I would suggest a passphrase, eg. "Cringing-Antibody-Unclothed0")

 <img src="image-1.png" width="1000px">

 # TODOs

-- [ ] add "basic auth" for ntfy.sh server
+- [x] add "basic auth" for ntfy.sh server